MaskingTechnology/jitar/documentation/05_advanced_features.md

 [proxy](03_runtime_services#proxy) and [standalone](03_runtime_services#standalone) services support middleware.

 {:.alert-warning}
 The execution order of the middleware is reversed.
-This means that the middleware added last is called first.
+This means that the middleware that is added last is called first.

 ---